How to Travel Prepared this Holiday Season, with Travel Protection

 Travelers looking to vacation in coastal areas need to be prepared for the possibility that winter storms may make their destination uninhabitable.
 Meanwhile, people living everywhere else can be waylaid by blizzards, tornadoes, floods, and more.

-• By covering trip cancellation and interruption for certain weather-related issues.
+• Helps cover trip cancellation and interruption for certain weather-related issues.

-• By paying for medical expenses due to weather-related medical emergencies if you suffer an illness or injury during travel.
+• Helps cover for medical expenses due to weather-related medical emergencies if you suffer an illness or injury during travel.

 • By providing emergency travel assistance or helping you make alternate arrangements if you’re lost, stuck, or stranded because of weather-related issues.

-Read more: How Travel Insurance Works with Bad Weather
+Read more: How Travel Protection Works with Bad Weather

 Flight Cancellations/Delays